The Crossroads Project: Rising Tide

 Weaving together a chorus of artistic and scientific voices responding to one of society’s greatest challenges, The Crossroads Project is a deep-seated contemplation of the choices before us, the paths they forge, and the dramatically different landscapes to which they lead.

-In response to The Crossroads Project: Rising Tide, the FSQ and Dr. Davies continue the conversation in a new performance piece entitled Great Transitions.
-In this sequel, Dr. Davies takes us on journey to explore beyond what's at stake into what could be, and what's already underway to inspire great transitions.
+In response to The Crossroads Project: Rising Tide, the FSQ and Dr. Davies continue the conversation in a new performance piece entitled Emergence.
+In this new chapter, Dr. Davies takes us on journey to explore beyond what's at stake into what could be, and what's already underway to inspire transformation.
 A new work for string quartet by composer Libby Larsen anchors this performance piece.

 Now in its third season, The Crossroads Project: Rising Tide performance will be presented at the University of North Carolina Asheville at the Ecomusicologies conference.
-Libby Larsen's new work for the FSQ and The Crossroads Project: Great Transitions will be premiered on February 12, 2015.
+Libby Larsen's new work for the FSQ and The Crossroads Project: Emergence will be premiered on February 12, 2015.